wavefrontHQ/docs/pages/doc/ui_charts.md

 1. Select **Dashboards > Create Chart**.
 2. (Optional) In the top left, specify a chart name.
 2. Select a metric and an optional filter and function.
-3. In the top right, click **Save** and specify the dashboard.
+3. In the top right, click **Save**.
+4. Specify the dashboard in which you want to insert the chart, or create a new dashboard.

 ![create chart](/images/v2_create_chart.png)

 ## Fine-Tune Chart Metrics from the Data Tab

-From the Data tab, fine-tune the metrics that are displayed in the chart by customizing the query and applying filters and functions.
+From the **Data** tab, fine-tune the metrics that are displayed on the chart by customizing the query and applying filters and functions.

 {% include note.html content="Your user preferences and the last used UI determine whether the Data tab shows Chart Builder or the more advanced Query Editor by default." %}